Testing uses specially developed targets with characteristics of colour, size, light and radar reflectivity chosen to represent a real car

 A study in the USA has shown clearly that cars fitted with AEB are involved in fewer crashes than comparable cars without.
 The frequency of claims was significantly lower for bodily injury, first party (own car) damage and for third party (other car) damage.

 The biggest benefit seen was in third party injuries - typically whiplash - where there was a 50% reduction in the number of claims from cars equipped with AEB.

 Thatcham is part of an international group developing procedures to test the performance of AEB systems in the most common types of crash seen in the real world.
-With test procedures now agreed for some scenarios, Euro NCAP has indicated that it will include AEB in its assessment of new vehicle safety from 2014.
+With test procedures agreed for some scenarios, Euro NCAP started including AEB assessment in its rating scheme from 2014.

 Testing uses specially developed targets with characteristics of colour, size, light and radar reflectivity chosen to represent a real car while being softer and capable of receiving repeated impacts.
 Robot drivers (steering and throttle) support the test driver for accurate alignment, control and repeatability.

 City (low speed, low injury risk but high volume)

 Car approaching the back of a stationary target car at speeds from 10 to 50km/h (approx. 6 to 30mph).
 Tests undertaken at different approach speeds with points awarded for avoidance.

 Inter-urban (higher speeds, higher injury risk, lower volume)